 For many of us, thought jail feels secure.
 We may have varying levels of subconscious desires to leave, but very little ability to actually do so.
 The borders, fences, and structure are familiar.
 They’re reassuring.
 Everything within the boundaries of these mental cells reaffirms our experience, so we can remain unchallenged and safe.
 And (here’s the weirdest part) this holds true even if it’s terrible in there.

 The interesting thing about entrepreneurship is that it provides an arena for people — customers and service providers alike — who are weary (and wary) of the “big box” experience.
 True connection makes the sale, and so it’s very important for your words to reflect who you are.
 Unlike a gigantic conglomerate, you don’t have the luxury of posturing or posing, nor can you hide in your messaging.

 It’s far better to have a meaningful message in your marketing — one with a voice and a stance — than to hide behind popular buzzwords and become a faceless, non-entity in the eyes of potential customers.

-Claiming your voice and avoiding buzzwords can be scary… and working through that, friends, is the price (and the perk!) of liberation from thought jail.
+Claiming your voice and avoiding buzzwords can be downright scary, and working through that, friends, is the price (and the perk!) of liberation from thought jail.

 Mary Beth Huwe is a writer, an editor, and a strategist.
-She helps people identify, articulate, and translate their most essential messages into kickin’ content that is both communicative and practical.
+She helps companies identify, articulate, and translate their most essential messages into connective content that is both communicative and practical.

 These essays are forays into the art and essence of communication.
 They have not been subjected to the full scrutiny of said editor’s eye, and may contain typos.
 (But you’ll probably never find apostrophe abuse, because that’s just cruel.)